-1. The Grand Jury realleges and incorporates by reference paragraphs 1 through 17 of the General Allegations and paragraphs 3 through 21 of Count One of this Indictment.
+1. The Grand Jury realleges and incorporates by reference the General Allegations and Count One of this Indictment.

 2. Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI, being a United States person, in the Eastern District of Virginia and outside the jurisdiction of any particular state or district, did willfully and unlawfully violate a regulation issued under Chapter 35 of Title 50, United States Code, in that defendant did willfully and unlawfully receive funds and services from al-Qaeda, a specially designated terrorist.